 Scaling up such a system would create major logistical and security problems.
 Can postal companies and services cope with such pressure?
 After all, they are continuously losing market share to more agile competitors.
 Supposing the deed can be done, the mail worker may choose not to deliver the postal sacks from areas where people tend to vote “the wrong way”.

-Various authorities in the United States are taking into consideration postal voting.
+Americans have voted by mail in record number in the recent US elections.
+The same was also planned to take place in Poland, already arousing suspicions of a familiar combination of authoritarian slide, ill-prepared policies and malevolent intentions.
 The same was also planned to take place in Poland, already arousing suspicions of a familiar combination of authoritarian slide, ill-prepared policies and malevolent intentions.

 Even if constitutional, postal voting is not necessarily safe from the coronavirus.
 Citizens would have to be identified by the postal workers and few institutions in Eastern Europe would accept identification without some form of handwritten signature.
 That makes postal workers potential super-spreaders.
 It also makes them potential victims.
 It is worth remembering that in some East-European countries postal workers are essential for delivering pensions, utility bills, and generally keeping remote places connected to the world.